Consensus Mechanism

 Proof of Work (PoW)

-Bitcoin's pioneering consensus mechanism.
+Bitcoin's leading consensus mechanism.
 Miners compete to solve computationally expensive puzzles.
 The first to solve creates the next block and earns rewards.

-- Miner earns block reward + transaction fees
+- Miner earns block reward plus transaction fees.

-Security Model: Attacking requires controlling 51% of network hash rate—economically infeasible for Bitcoin ($billions in specialized hardware).
+Security Model: Attacking requires controlling 51% of network hash rate, which is economically infeasible for Bitcoin.

 Advantages: